microsoft/tfs-cli/README.md

 $env:TFX_TRACE=1
 ```

-setting `TFX_TRACE_CREDS=1` or `TFX_TRACE_CACHE=1` will trace out cred storage.
-Typically those should not be set (to avoid leaking creds when sending traces).
-Only set if you are troubleshooting credentials.

 ## Contributing

-We take contributions and fixes.
+We take contributions and fixes via Pull Request.
 [Read here](docs/contributions.md) for the details.